Poinsot's ellipsoid: Tangency condition and construction

 proportional to $\mathbf{L}$, which is also true of the invariable plane.

 Since their normal vectors point in the same direction, these two surfaces will intersect tangentially.

 Taken together, these results show that, in an absolute reference frame, the instantaneous angular velocity vector $\boldsymbol\omega$ is the point of intersection between a fixed invariable plane and a kinetic-energy ellipsoid that is tangent to it and rolls around on it without slipping.
 This is Poinsot's construction.

+(Note that the condition of no slippage does not exclude the possibility of rotation on the point of contact.
+In particular, if the body is rotating around one of its principal axes, the ellipsoid simply rotates on a single point of the invariant plane.)